AJKD Information for Authors & Journal Policies | View as PDF | Updated March 11, 2016

 An author’s publication choice will have no effect on the peer-review process or acceptance of submitted articles.

 Authors of NIH-funded work may comply with the NIH Public Access Policy without purchasing the open access publishing option.
 If the corresponding author reports receipt of NIH funding when completing Elsevier’s Journal Publishing Agreement, Elsevier will send PubMed Central (PMC) the final peer-reviewed manuscript as accepted for publication and will authorize that the article be posted for public access 12 months after final publication; authors will receive further communications from the NIH regarding the manuscript.
 In accordance with AJKD's author agreement, authors should not post manuscripts directly to PMC.

 Corresponding authors are provided with proofs via e-mail to check for typesetting and/or copy- editing errors.
 Important corrections to data presentation are allowed, but authors will be charged for excessive alterations to proofs.
-Corrections should be returned to Elsevier within 48 hours.
+Corrections should be returned within 48 hours.

 Authors may publish up to 4 printed pages without any page charges; for each page in excess of the 4 free pages, authors are responsible for paying $75 per page or partial page.
 One journal page is approximately equivalent to 3.5 double-spaced manuscript pages, 40 references, or 2 tables/figures.
 The editorial office will e-mail the corresponding author with an estimate of the page charges before typesetting, but will not send the invoice until after the article is published in print.
 If no response to the invoice or subsequent reminders is received, the editorial office will place a publication hold on all further papers from the corresponding author and all listed co-authors until the outstanding invoice is paid in full.
 Page charges and color reproduction costs are billed separately.